imprint

 Personal data that you transmit to us electronically on this website, such as your name, e-mail address, address, photos or other personal details when submitting a form or comments on the blog, will be used by us together with the time and IP address only for the purpose stated in each case, stored securely and not passed on to third parties.

-We therefore only use your personal data for communication with those visitors who expressly request contact and for processing the services and products offered on this website.
-We do not pass on your personal data without your consent, but we cannot rule out that this data will be viewed in the event of illegal behavior.
+We therefore only use your personal data to communicate with those visitors who expressly request contact and to process the services and products offered on this website.
+We do not pass on your personal data without your consent, but we cannot rule out the possibility of this data being viewed in the event of unlawful behavior.

-If you send us personal data by e-mail – outside of this website – we cannot guarantee the secure transmission and protection of your data.
-We recommend that you never send confidential data unencrypted by email.
+If you send us personal data by e-mail – i.e. outside of this website – we cannot guarantee secure transmission and protection of your data.
+We recommend that you never send confidential data unencrypted by e-mail.

 Rights according to the General Data Protection Regulation